 Without getting political or heavily nutritional-based, I'll just focus on why I love real ice cream so much!

 It is creamy, smooth, and has that special taste about it!
 I tend to use granulated sugar when it comes to my recipes, but in this case I substituted in pure maple syrup.
-It is great because maple syrup is seen as a great sugar alternative (but let’s be real, guzzling a bottle of real syrup is still not healthy, haha.)
-Perfect in any diet, maple flavouring adds a lot to a dish!
+It is great because maple syrup is seen as a great sugar alternative (but let's be real, guzzling a bottle of real syrup is still not healthy, haha.)
+Perfect in any diet, maple flavoring adds a lot to a dish!
 In this case, maple walnut ice cream is supposed to taste like maple so using it in place of granulated sugar is a no-brainer 🙂

 However, to get the truly amazing maple taste in this recipe, you want to reduce your syrup a bit before adding the milk and cream.
-Much like reducing balsamic vinegar, you are concentrating the flavours making the ingredients bolder than ever!
+Much like reducing balsamic vinegar, you are concentrating the flavors making the ingredients bolder than ever!
 And me being me, I toasted the walnuts before adding them because toasted nuts are way better than ordinary nuts (this sentence sounds all sorts of wrong, haha!)

 - 2 cups heavy whipping cream

 - 1 cup walnuts

 - 5 egg yolks